Ozy2022/FeaturesMonitoringPlatform/README.md

 1-Sign_up, Sign_in

 New users must go to this page by clicking on the third option on the sign-in page, and there is also the possibility of automatic registration through Google API.
-Otherwise, if the users have an account, they can only sign-in or use the automatic registration through Google API.
+Otherwise, if the users have an account, they can only sign in or use the automatic registration through Google API.

 ![Capture](https://github.com/Ozy2022/FeaturesMonitoringPlatform/assets/96604157/0b1f621a-b766-4a3b-854f-9f4a7a1eb8f7)